 While diversification can be taken too far, it also solves a lot of investing problems .
 Imagine you’re invested 100% into a S&P 500 index fund.
 Despite only making one investment, your investments are highly diversified.

 Now imagine that during the time you hold this fund, the oil industry tanks because everyone starts buying electric cars.
 (Not that far-fetched, right?)
 It’s likely that electric car companies would inevitably find themselves outperforming within that very same index.

 This yin and yang balance “shields” investors from bad companies or declining industries by exposing the investor to all parts of the economy.
 It’s a huge advantage for individuals who don’t have the time or inclination to make individual investments.
 Diversification at low costs is one of the best reasons to own index funds.

-That said, no investment is perfect or risk free.
+That said, index funds also have some problems (no investment is perfect or risk free).
 Broadly diversifying an investment portfolio like this still exposes investors to big swings in the economy.
-Bubbles are still going to pop and recessions are still going to hurt.
+You could be buying into that index fund at bubble prices.
+Bubbles are still going to pop and recessions will still hurt.